javiyu/javiyu.github.io/_posts/2022-03-04-create-rubocop-cop.markdown

 categories: ruby rubocop
 ---

-# How to create a RuboCop custom cops

 ## Introduction

 Ruby is a highly dynamic language.
 As long as the syntax of the code you write is correct, the program will start running until it finishes or reaches a statement that causes a runtime error.
 The developer have a lot of freedom to choose how the program interact with the different objects.
 Since there is not static type check ruby community usually relay a lot on [unit testing](https://en.wikipedia.org/wiki/Unit_testing).